HISTORY

 Originally formed in 2000, the original Exeter Spitfires sadly folded two years later due to a lack of opposition.
 However, after 10 years without baseball in Exeter the club was reformed at the end of 2012 following the launch of the South West Baseball League earlier that year.
 By Spring 2013 the club was ready to enter the South West Baseball.

 As baseball has continued to grow in popularity the SWBL split into 2 leagues for the 2016 season.
-The Spitfires currently play in the South West Baseball League 2.
+The Spitfires currently play in the Westcountry Baseball League.
+This runs alongside the South West and Wales Baseball League

 Find out more about our history here.